HwWobbe/hello-world/README.md

 * .. at least for the DefData aspects

 <hr>
-<h2> About me ...</h2>

-I use TiddlyWiki (for Content)... a LOT!
-I also use other Tools (that show what I do, how I do it and, hence, who I am).

-Transitions during a 40+ year career ...

-* Programmer >
-* Technical Sales & Sales Management >
-* Consulting >
-* Banking technologist ( Senior Management ) >
-* Executive (IPO experience) >
-* Special Projects Change Agent >
-* Founder & CEO >
-* ... > Retirement
-* ... > ...
-Clearly just a weekend hacker now.

-<br> .. work is summarized best @ LinkedIn > https://www.linkedin.com/in/hans-wobbe-37634a/
-<br> .. chats & Topics are available via twitter > https://twitter.com/HansWobbe
-<br> .. play is best summarized via http://www.flickriver.com/photos/hwo/popular-interesting/

 <h2> Learning activities ... </h2>

 * using Twitter to identify emotional Topics